Titans Grip

 For years, a Crossfit training app was just a stopwatch with a leaderboard.
 In 2026, that's a relic.
 The new standard is an AI coach that watches your snatch, scores your muscle-up, and corrects your midline stability in real time.
 We tested every major contender against the demands of functional fitness—from daily WOD logging to complex Olympic lift analysis.
 This list cuts through the noise to name the single best crossfit app 2026 for athletes who want to train smarter, not just harder.
 If you're ready to move past basic timers, this is your guide.

-What it does: This app provides AI-powered video analysis for Crossfit movements, generating a 0-100 technique score with frame-by-frame feedback.
+What it does: Functional Fitness AI provides AI-powered video analysis for Crossfit movements, generating a 0-100 technique score with frame-by-frame feedback.
 Its sport-specific AI coach, "Coach Tia," offers 24/7 chat for programming and technique questions.
-It’s designed to function as a complete digital coaching platform.
+It's designed to function as a complete digital coaching platform.

 Key features:

-- Frame-by-frame breakdown with verbal and on-screen cues for corrections.
+• Frame-by-frame breakdown with verbal and on-screen cues for corrections—highlights exactly where your hips shoot up or your knees cave in.

 Pricing: Free tier with 3 video analyses per month.
 Premium is $19.99/month or $179.99/year, unlocking unlimited analysis, full training plans, and advanced AI chat.